williammadie/memo/devOps/ssh/ssh.md

 |             Anyone can access the server            |             SFTP can be accessed by only server owner as port 22 is not open in case of shared hosting             |
 | Not encrypted because FTP is anonymously accessible |                          Before sending it to another host, SFTP encrypts the information                          |
 |                     Uses Port 21                    |                                                    Uses Port 22                                                    |

+## VSCode Remote SSH

+The Remote SSH extension uses your OS SSH settings.
+If you are on Ubuntu, it will uses the `id_rsa` private key in `/home/userXX/.ssh` and if you are on Windows it will use `C:\Users\userXX/.ssh`.
+You can literally copy the content of your Ubuntu `.ssh/` to Windows and it will work.